pulakk/blog/remote-camera/accessing-router-through-internet.md

 daemon.notice netifd: Interface 'E3372_Dongle_4' is now up
 ```

-You'll see similar kernel and system logs for other protocols as well.
+You'll see similar kernel and system logs for other protocols as well, both of which should be visible on your
+router's web UI.

 Note: Try to use the Router's web UI to
 create the Interface for your USB Modem.
 Fields like the `Protocol`, `Modem Device`, and `Service Type`